rafaelkyrdan/cypher/README.md

 *Why cypher?*

 Cypher does not transmit the secret key.
 Cypher not Use Internet connection.
-Cypher does not store the keys, when you turn off the application keys are removed.
+Cypher does not store the keys, when you turn off application, keys are removed.
 For each session uses new keys.

 *How to create secret key?*

 Go to the tab "secret key".
 You should follow the instructions step by step.
 Important: after the generation public key you should  send it to your partner.
-The third step: you should obtain the public key your partner.
+The third step: you should get the public key your partner.
 After creating a secret key you can begin to encrypt.
-Simple and clear description of how the algorithm allows the two sides to get secret key using a listening channel. http://www.youtube.com/watch?v=3QnD2c4Xovk
+Simple and clear description of how the algorithm allows the two sides to get secret key using a unsafe channel. http://www.youtube.com/watch?v=3QnD2c4Xovk

 *How to create crypto-text?*

 Make sure you and your partner have a shared secret key.
 Go to the tab "cypher".
-Insert a text to the left text box and click "transform".
+Insert a text to the left text box and click "encrypt".
 For copy to clipboard click to the button "copy to clipboard".
 And send it to your partner.

 *How to decrypt text?*